Why might I have paid too much tax?

 It is often the case that students who are working end up with complicated tax affairs.
 This can be brought about by changing jobs regularly and possibly working in more than one part-time job at a time.
-Sometimes this results in your tax affairs not being as up to date with HMRC as they should be, which can then lead to employers using incorrect Pay As You Earn codes on your payslips and as a consequence you could end up paying too much tax.
+Sometimes this results in your tax affairs not being as up to date with HM Revenue & Customs (HMRC) as they should be, which can then lead to employers using incorrect Pay As You Earn codes on your payslips and as a consequence you could end up paying too much tax.

 Our factsheet on ‘Obtaining a tax refund’ provides a summary of how you can work out if you are due a refund and how you can reclaim any overpaid tax.